ietf-wg-ppm/draft-ietf-ppm-dap/draft-gpew-priv-ppm.md

 "extension_type" indicates the type of extension, and "extension_data" contains information specific to the extension.

+### Leader State {#leader-state}

+The leader is required to buffer reports while waiting to aggregate them.
+The leader SHOULD NOT accept reports whose timestamps are too far in the future.
+Implementors MAY provide for some small leeway, usually no more than a few minutes, to account for clock skew.

 ## Verifying and Aggregating Reports {#pa-aggregate}

 Once a set of clients have uploaded their reports to the leader, the leader can send them to the helpers to be verified and aggregated.
 In order to enable the system to handle very large batches of reports, this process can be performed incrementally.
-To aggregate a set of reports, the leader sends an AggregateReq to each helper containing those report shares.
+To aggregate a set of reports, the leader sends a message to each helper containing those report shares.
 The helper then processes them (verifying the proofs and incorporating their values into the ongoing aggregate) and replies to the leader.

 The exact structure of the aggregation flow depends on the VDAF.
 Specifically:

 * Some VDAFs (e.g., `prio3`) allow the leader to start aggregating reports proactively before all the reports in a batch are received.
 Others (e.g.,